actualbudget/actual/docs/contributing/releasing.md

-# How To Cut A Release
+# How to Cut a Release

 In the open-source version of Actual, all updates go through NPM.
 There are two libraries: